simonehagey/orbdot/docs/source/model_fitting.rst

     \log{B_{12}} = \log{\mathrm{Z}}_{1} - \log{\mathrm{Z}}_{2}

 where :math:`\log{\mathrm{Z}}` is the Bayesian evidence, which is defined such that a lower magnitude signifies a superior fit to the observed data.
-The Bayes factor is then compared to the thresholds established by :cite:t:`KassRaftery1995`, tabulated below.
+The Bayes factor is then compared to the thresholds established by :cite:t:`KassRaftery1995`, tabulated below:

 .. table::
-    :width: 80%
-    :align: center

         +----------------------------------+---------------------------------------------------+
         | Condition                        | Evidence for Model 1 (Model 1)                    |